haiderzaidi07/algoviz/README.md

 # AlgoViz

-An application to visualize performance of Kruskal's and Prim’s algorithms on graphs, either sparse and dense, with inputs ranging from 5 to 250 nodes
+An application to visualize the performance of Kruskal's and Prim’s algorithms on graphs, either sparse or dense, with inputs ranging from 5 to 250 nodes

 ![AlgoViz GIF](https://github.com/haiderzaidi07/haiderzaidi07/blob/main/algoviz.gif?raw=true)